Obligations with Physical Delivery in a Multi-Layered Financial Network: The model

-Additionally, though not needed for the results of this paper, we will generally assume that the inverse demand function satisfies the condition that $z \in \bbr^m \mapsto z^\T F(z)$ is a strictly increasing mapping.
-That is, the liquidation value of a portfolio is strictly increasing as portfolio holdings get larger.
-Note that we consider this for portfolios with short positions, i.e., $z_k < 0$, as well. \begin{remark} Rather than introduce a fictitious num\'{e}raire, we can substitute the bid-ask matrix (see, e.g., \cite{S04}) with components $\pi_{k_1k_2}(z) := \frac{F_{k_2}(z)}{F_{k_1}(z)}$ for the inverse demand function.
-If $F_k \equiv 1$ then asset $k$ can be considered the num\'{e}raire asset.
-Equivalently, from the bid-ask matrix $\Pi: \bbr^m \to \bbr^{m \times m}_{++}$, we can construct a set of inverse demand functions such that asset $k^*$ is the num\'{e}raire asset by defining $F_k(z) := \pi_{k^*k}(z)$.
+\begin{remark} Rather than introduce a num\'{e}raire, we can substitute the bid-ask matrix (see, e.g., \cite{S04}) with components $\pi_{k_1k_2}(z) := \frac{F_{k_2}(z)}{F_{k_1}(z)}$ for the inverse demand function.
+Equivalently, from the bid-ask matrix $\Pi: \bbr^m \to \bbr^{m \times m}_{++}$, we can construct a set of inverse demand functions such that the first asset is the num\'{e}raire asset by defining $F_k(z) := \pi_{1k}(z)$.
 Similarly, rather than introduce the inverse demand function, we could consider the demand curve for the nonbanking sector (as done in, e.g.,~\cite{CL15}).
 We consider the inverse demand function since it simplifies the formulations of this paper, though it can be constructed from the demand curve of the nonbanking sector. \end{remark}

-\begin{remark} In the case when there are $m = 2$ assets, without loss of generality we will assume throughout that $F_1 \equiv 1$ and $F_2(z) := f_2(z_2)$ for every $z \in \bbr^2$ for some continuous and nonincreasing inverse demand function $f_2: \bbr \to [\underline q_2,\overline q_2]$.
+Additionally, though not needed for the results of this paper, we will generally assume that the inverse demand function satisfies the condition that $z \in \bbr^m \mapsto z^\T F(z)$ is a strictly increasing mapping.
+That is, the liquidation value of a portfolio is strictly increasing as portfolio holdings get larger.
+Note that we consider this for portfolios with short positions, i.e., $z_k < 0$, as well. \begin{remark} In the case when there are $m = 2$ assets, following Assumption~\ref{Ass:idf}, we will assume throughout that $F_1 \equiv 1$ and $F_2(z) := f_2(z_2)$ for every $z \in \bbr^2$ for some continuous and nonincreasing inverse demand function $f_2: \bbr \to [\underline q_2,\overline q_2]$.
 That is, the first asset will act as the num\'{e}raire asset and the price of the second asset will depend only on the number of units being bought or sold in that asset.
-This can be done since if $z_2 \in \bbr$ units of the second asset are being sold, it is equivalent to $\alpha(z_2) := z_2 f_2(z_2)$ units of the first asset being purchased.
-Therefore, the net sales (purchases) in the second asset immediately provide also the net purchases (sales) in the first asset under a conservation of wealth assumption.
+In prior works, e.g.~\cite{CFS05,AFM16,feinstein2015illiquid}, the inverse demand function is only defined as being a function of non-negative units being sold; using a symmetric argument, we can define an inverse demand function on the entire real line from this half-line inverse demand function.
+Consider $\hat f: \bbr_+ \to [\underline q_2,1]$ to be a continuous and nonincreasing inverse demand function such that $\alpha(z_2) := z_2 \hat f(z_2)$ is strictly increasing in $z_2 \in \bbr_+$.
+Then we can define the full inverse demand function in a symmetric way as